TJ Friedl Player Props: Reds vs. Royals

-TJ Friedl -- hitting .282 with seven doubles, three walks and three RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Kansas City Royals, with Jordan Lyles on the mound, on June 13 at 8:10 PM ET.
+The Cincinnati Reds, including TJ Friedl (hitting .342 in his past 10 games, with seven doubles, four walks and four RBI), battle starting pitcher Daniel Lynch and the Kansas City Royals at Kauffman Stadium, Wednesday at 8:10 PM ET.

-In his most recent game, he collected two extra-base hits (2-for-5 with two doubles and an RBI) against the Royals.
+In his most recent game, he racked up two hits (going 2-for-3 with an RBI) against the Royals.

 TJ Friedl Game Info & Props vs. the Royals